dxos/dxos/docs/design/halo-spec.md

 *   New Decices can be admitted to the Halo using the authorization mechanism below.
 *   Alternatively, Agents with the recovery key can self-admit a Device to the Halo.
-*   The Identity private key can be used to create an `Device Auth` message allowing the Device to connect to the Halo swarm.
+*   The Recovery key can be used to create an `Device Auth` message allowing the Device to connect to the Halo swarm.
 *   Another Device can then issue a `Feed Admit` message to enable replication to begin.

 #### 4.1.6.
 Profiles